KapPetrov/KapPetrov/README.md

 - 👋 Hi, I’m @KapPetrov
 - 👀 I’m interested in Engineering
 - 🌱 I’m currently learning Arduino Programming
-- 💞️ I’m looking to collaborate on [NULL]
 - 📫 How to reach me Discord: Based Russian

 <!---